YoonjinXD/YoonjinXD.github.io/_posts/2021-11-22-Music-Auto-Tagging.md

 Through the suggested approaches, the final improved models result in 0.86% roc accuracy for classification and ({'R@1': 0.47634560692813116, 'R@2': 0.6166209464753155, 'R@4': 0.7485045429220182, 'R@8': 0.8455286622762342}) recall for retrieval.

-You can check more details in the [report](2021-11-22-Music-Auto-Tagging/report.pdf).
+You can check more details in the report [here](https://github.com/YoonjinXD/Music-Auto-Tagging/blob/main/hw2_report.pdf).
 The approaches and detailed methods for the improvement are explained in section 2.
 Remained discussion and future study are summarized in section 3.

-You can also check all the implementations in this [github](https://github.com/YoonjinXD/Music-Auto-Tagging)
+You can also check all the implementations in the uploaded notebook.

 <br>
 <br>